bosshart/kuduscreencast/ch05-working-with-kudu/README.md

 #### 2. Install JDBC drivers and build the code.

-Run the following on the host where you want to build the application.
-If running from the kudu quickstart you'll need to install maven.
+Run the following on the host where you want to build your application.

 The webapp that feeds the FIX message visualization connects to Kudu through Impala, meaning you will need to download the Impala JDBC driver jars and make them available to maven as a dependency.
 For more information on how to build and run a Maven-based project to execute SQL queries on Impala using JDBC, see [here](https://github.com/onefoursix/Cloudera-Impala-JDBC-Example).